EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 software, and optionally signing blocks if it belongs to a block producer.

-Further in this guide, we're only considerinhg non-producing nodes.
-A detailed explanation of node roles and functions is available in the [Antelope Developers's Handbook](https://cc32d9.gitbook.io/antelope-smart-contract-developers-handbook/).
+Further in this guide, we're only considering non-producing nodes.
+A detailed explanation of node roles and functions is available in the [Antelope Developer's Handbook](https://cc32d9.gitbook.io/antelope-smart-contract-developers-handbook/).

 `nodeos` is available in source code and binary packages at the [Leap